 Possession of a Firearm by a Felon

-People who have been convicted of certain felony offenses can be prohibited from possessing firearms or dangerous ordnances in Ohio.
+People who have been convicted of certain felony offenses can be prohibited from possessing firearms or dangerous ordinances in Ohio.
 Alleged offenders who have been convicted of any felony offense of violence or any felony offense involving the illegal possession, use, sale, administration, distribution, or trafficking in any drug of abuse as well as other groups of individuals can be charged with the felony offense of having weapons while under disability if they allegedly possess a firearm.

-People prohibited from possessing firearms or dangerous ordnances may petition for relief from their weapons disabilities.
+People prohibited from possessing firearms or dangerous ordinances may petition for relief from their weapons disabilities.
 If an individual is convicted of being in unlawful possession of a firearm because of a prior felony conviction, that person could be sentenced to a lengthy prison term and ordered to pay a substantial fine.